ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/output/index.rst

                                   z=0.0017) # metallicity

-As an example of what the `cmctoolkit` can do, we can create U-band surface brightness profiles for both snapshots, seeing they change due to the combined effects of stellar evolution and the early expansion of the cluster due to mass
+As an example of what the `cmctoolkit` can do, we can create V-band surface brightness profiles for both snapshots, seeing they change due to the combined effects of stellar evolution and the early expansion of the cluster due to mass
 loss: